2025 AAN SCHEDULE

 Welcome to MadisAAN!

-We’ll meet in the Sky Bar for welcome cocktails and apps and to kick off registration.
-Meet with the board, make dinner plans and get a head start on chatting with our amazing sponsors!
+We’ll meet in the Sky Bar for welcome drinks (free beer and wine, cash liquor) and apps and to kick off registration.
+Meet with the board, make dinner plans and get a head start on chatting with our amazing sponsors.

 THURSDAY (7/10/25)